 The Student Representative Council (SRC) at Maronite College of the Holy Family is one of commitment, teamwork and enthusiasm.
-This community of Year 11 and Year 6 students dedicates it’s time to introduce fundraisers for the College community, establish positive College and peer relationships and target key issues of concern.
+These of Year 11 and Year 6 students dedicate their time to introduce fundraisers for the College, establish positive relationships and target key issues of concern.

-The SRC works as an advocate for the structures which need to be set in place to address the needs of the College community.
+The SRC works as an advocate for the structures which are set in place to address the needs of the College community.
 The SRC addresses relevant issues and sets achievable goals, which support the whole school.